 7.1 The application was publicised by the posting of 1 site notice in the vicinity of the site, the mailing of 7 neighbourhood notification letters and advertisement in the local press.
-As a result of publicity, 17 people living in the vicinity of the site (12 different properties) have made representations, all objecting to the application or expressing concerns.
+As a result of publicity, 17 people living in the vicinity of the site (12 different properties) had made representations, all objecting to the application or expressing concerns by publication of the previous committee report.
+A further three representations were received post publication of the report as set out in the update to the meeting on 22nd June.

-The issues raised are summarised below:
+The issues raised in representations are summarised below:

-- Scale of development is excessive in terms of height and footprint; - Lack of clarity about materials stone and render would not be in keeping. - Overlooking of windows (4 Popley Butts and 162 WHR) - Two 5-bedroomed houses will generate more traffic than the existing 2bedroom bungalow, thus intensifying the use of an unadopted road carrying a public right of way with increased dangers to users.
+- Scale of development is excessive in terms of height and footprint; - Lack of clarity about materials stone and render would not be in keeping. - Overlooking of windows (4 Popley Butts and 162 WHR) - Two 5-bedroomed houses will generate more traffic than the existing 2-bedroom bungalow, thus intensifying the use of an unadopted road carrying a public right of way with increased dangers to users.
 The number of parking spaces provided (4 per dwelling) indicates that a high level of traffic generation is expected.
 The swept path for vehicles manoeuvring to or from these parking spaces would encroach on to the public footpath. - Difficulties for refuse collection and emergency vehicles not addressed, even with the latest amendment carry distance to Popley Butts where refuse collection vehicles stop is in excess of the standard 25m carry distance and the swept path of the fire appliance encroaches on the driveway to Plot 1. - We were not allowed to build within 3m of a sewer.
 This is likely to be directly below Plot 2.
 When 162 Wessenden Head Road was built in 1999 we found out that the sewer was 6m east of its suggested location, and so if it continues in a straight line it is likely to be directly below Plot 2. - There has been an increase in the number of bats observed in our garden (162 Wessenden Head Road) recently.
-Has the developer been required to carry out an environmental assessment including a bat survey? - Congestion at the bottom of Colders Lane and Mill Moor Road.
+Has the developer been required to carry out an environmental assessment including a bat survey?

-- Impact of construction traffic on the lane and possible damage to wall adjacent to site.
-If permission is granted, developers must make allowance for access for existing properties and keep disturbance to a minimum. - Noise from traffic as the driveway is alongside bedroom window in adjacent property. - No visitor parking provision. - 7.2 Meltham Town Council comments Support the application - 7.3 Councillor Edgar Holroyd-Doveton:
+- Congestion at the bottom of Colders Lane and Mill Moor Road. - Impact of construction traffic on the lane and possible damage to wall adjacent to site.
+If permission is granted, developers must make allowance for access for existing properties and keep disturbance to a minimum, including control of construction traffic on the road. - Noise from traffic as the driveway is alongside bedroom window in adjacent property. - No visitor parking provision. - heavy traffic to and from the development site will inevitably cause further deterioration of what is already a very poor road surface, will the developers take action to restore the road to at least its current state. - 7.2 Meltham Town Council comments Support the application - 7.3 Councillor Edgar Holroyd-Doveton: